Whether you want to leave your day job or simply want some extra money as a side income, Blogging is the best way to win your freedom.

 - Decide what type of site you are building – blog, portfolio, e-commerce store, online store, or static website with few pages etc.

-- Understand how much resources (RAM, Storage, bandwidth, data transfer, security, support, uptime, reliability etc.) you require
+- Understand how many resources (RAM, Storage, bandwidth, data transfer, security, support, uptime, reliability etc.) you require

 - Know the pricing and decide how much you need to pay

-- Check if there is easy way to upgrade your server if your traffic increases and site grows
+- Check if there is an easy way to upgrade your server later if your traffic increases and the site grows

-If researching all these seems complicated to you, let me help you choose the best web hosting service provider for your blog.
+If researching all these seem complicated to you, let me help you choose the best web hosting service provider for your blog.

-Rather than providing you with a list of many web hosting service providers, I’ll recommend you to choose SiteGround.
+Rather than providing you with a list of many web hosting service providers, I’ll recommend you to choose Bluehost.

-Because, this is where I host many of my money making blogs.
-They offer very high quality service at an affordable price.
-Their server is very fast, that’s why websites/blogs hosted on SiteGround load very fast.
+Because this is where I host many of my money making blogs.
+They offer very high-quality service at an affordable price.
+Their server is very fast, that’s why websites/blogs hosted on Bluehost load very fast.

-Now, website loading speed being a crucial factor in maintaining your Google ranking, I highly recommend you to choose fast server like SiteGround so that you can avail the benefits of having a fast loading website.
+Now, website loading speed being a crucial factor in maintaining your Google ranking, I highly recommend you to choose a fast server like Bluehost so that you can avail the benefits of having a fast loading website.

-Apart from the top notch service and fast loading server at very affordable price, what I love most about SiteGround is their industry standard customer support.
+Apart from the top-notch service and fast loading server at a very affordable price, what I love most about Bluehost is their industry-standard customer support.

-With managed WordPress hosting of SiteGround, you’ll never have to worry about breaking anything as their support team is just a few clicks away.
+With managed WordPress hosting of Bluehost, you’ll never have to worry about breaking anything as their 24×7 support team is just a few clicks away.

-That’s why I highly recommend you to choose SiteGround over other hosting service providers.
-And I’m not alone, SiteGround is also recommended by official WordPress.org.
+That’s why I highly recommend you to choose Bluehost over other hosting service providers.
+And I’m not alone, Bluehost is also recommended by official WordPress.org since 2005.

 Now that you know which hosting service is right for you, let’s quickly get started with your blog setup process.

-Watch this video for step by step guide to create a professional WordPress blog:
+Watch this video for the step-by-step guide to create a professional WordPress blog:

-So just follow along the step by step process of creating a professional WordPress blog as no technical skills or coding skills are required to start a new blog.
+So just follow along with the step-by-step process of creating a professional WordPress blog as no technical skills or coding skills are required to start a new blog.

-Follow these steps to get domain name and hosting server for your new blog:
+Follow these steps to get a domain name and hosting server for your new blog:

-Step 1: Visit SiteGround pricing page and choose a plan.
-SiteGround offers 3 plans – StartUp plan, GrowBig plan, and GoGeek plan.
+Step 1: Visit Bluehost pricing page and choose a plan.

-With the StartUp plan, you can host 1 domain, while on the other plans (GrowBig and GoGeek) you can host unlimited domains.
+With the Basic plan, you can host 1 domain, while on the other plans (Plus and Choice Plus) you can host unlimited domains.

-If you need to start one website/blog, choose StartUp plan, while if you want to start more than one blog, you can choose GrowBig plan.
+If you need to start one website/blog, choose the Basic plan, while if you want to start more than one blog, you can choose the Plus or Choice Plus plan.

-But, I would suggest you to choose StartUp plan because that’s the best option when you are starting out, and you need to host only one blog.
+But, I would suggest you choose the Basic plan because that’s the best option when you are starting out, and you need to host only one blog.